georgeerol/MarketingAnalyticsDashboard/README.md

 This will:
 - Install dependencies for all apps and packages
 - Spin up PostgreSQL database (port 5432) and Adminer UI (port 8080)
-- Start FastAPI backend (port 8000)
+- Start FastAPI backend (port 8000) with Google Meridian integration
-- Start Next.js frontend (port 3000)
+- Start Next.js frontend (port 3000) with Turbopack

 ### Manual Setup (Alternative)